spencerahill/stat-methods-course/_sources/info/syllabus.md

 ```

 ### Homework (20%)
 There will be homework assignments most weeks.
 These will be submitted as [Jupyter Notebooks](https://jupyter.org/).
 More instructions will follow.
 (Don't worry if you've never used Jupyter before; one of the earliest class sessions will be devoted to getting everybody spun up on it.)

+The due date for each homework assignment will be announced when the assignment is given out to you.
+An assignment is considered on time as long as you submit it before the end of that calendar day (i.e. by 11:59 pm).
+For each day it is late, 10% is subtracted from the grade you'd receive otherwise.
+So, for example, two days late = 20% deducted.

+You automatically get one no-questions-asked extension over the course of the semester that can be for up to five days from the standard due date.
+You can pick any assignment to apply this to; just email me prior to the due date to cash it in.
+You can request extensions after the due date, but you will still be docked the points according to how late the request was made.
+For example, suppose the assignment was due Monday, and you were behind on it, and then on Wednesday something comes up that will prevent you from finishing it until Friday.
+If you make your request that day, then you can earn a maximum score of 80%.

+For extensions after this "freebie", please email me or talk to me before/after class or during office hours *as soon as possible*, including an explanation for why you need it.
+These will be considered on a case-by-case basis.
+I ask that you act in good faith, and only request one when there are genuinely circumstances beyond your control (illness, emergency), rather than you just got kind of busy that week.
+In return, I promise to listen to all of your requests in good faith!
+Don't forget that all the assignments *combined* are only worth 20% of your grade...one bad score won't wreck you.

 ### Participation (10%)
 I will track in-class participation over the course of the semester.
 This includes attending lectures, raising your hand to ask questions or to answer questions posed to the class, and meaningfully engaging with your classmates during breakout segments of class.